 Do you ever wonder if your child might benefit from a sleep study?
 Or, has your child already been scheduled for one?
 You might wonder what is involved and how to make your child more comfortable during this procedure.
 You might also wonder whether your child will be able to tolerate the necessary sensations for the … Continue reading Do you wonder if your child needs a sleep study?
 And, if your child is already scheduled for one, here’s how to make this easier for your child

 Bedtime tickets are a quick and easy way to manage those "callbacks and curtain calls" that all kids like to make after the bedtime routine is over.
 Bedtime tickets are small cards good for one or two more callbacks or curtain calls.
-Callbacks are the requests your children make when they call you back to … Continue reading Tired of “Callbacks and Curtain Calls” After Lights Out?
+These tickets are a great way to set limits at bedtime in a … Continue reading Tired of “Callbacks and Curtain Calls” After Lights Out?
 Try Bedtime Tickets!

 Sleep paralysis occurs when you are falling asleep (or waking up) and you find yourself unable to move or speak.
 An episode of sleep paralysis usually lasts only one or two minutes but, while it lasts, it can be quite frightening and may even result in the feeling that there is someone (or something) in the … Continue reading Sleep Paralysis: What is it, what causes it and what can I do about it?